YuanJ-i/Magnon-signal-processing/README.md

 # Magnon-signal-processing
-Automated precessing of exprimental signal by python.
+Automated processing of magnon exprimental signal by python.